Interactive

 Output: scores, hook analysis, psychology, prescription.

 Most content audits describe what happened without explaining the mechanics.
-This tool forces precision.
-When I say a post worked because of a curiosity gap combined with identity signaling, that gives a team something to actually use when they make the next piece.
-That is the difference between a post-mortem and a playbook.
+What I like about this tool is that it forces precision.
+When we can say a post worked because of a curiosity gap combined with identity signaling, that gives a team something to actually use when they make the next piece.

 Try It Yourself →